xNicklaj/Butter/Docs/Runtime_Sets.md

 ![](/Docs/Assets/Runtime_Set.png)

 Everything is pretty straightforward with runtime sets, however there is one thing you should take not of.
 Unity **cannot** serialize `GameObjects` references from Scriptables, not without a custom inspector at the very least.
-If you tried to access the list directly from the inspector you would see an ominous `Mismatched Type` in every entry, hence I have disabled the list view and instead I'm showing a list of all the names of the subscribed objects.
-In the future I might implement a custom editor to display the objects properly.
+If you tried to access the list directly from the inspector you would see an ominous `Mismatched Type` in every entry, hence I have disabled the list view and instead I'm showing a custom debug-only list of all the subscribed objects.

 Now, back to the task let's go to our `PEnemey` prefab and add a new `RuntimeSetSubscriber` component.
 This only takes a runtime set as a field, so assign it and you're done.